sh-ship-it/Satyam_Ai/graphify-out/GRAPH_REPORT.md

 ### Community 201 - "Community 201"
 Cohesion: 0.11
-Nodes (7): DataActions(), defaultEngineSettings, EngineSettings, formatRemaining(), SettingsDialog(), Tab, saveHandsFree()
+Nodes (6): DataActions(), defaultEngineSettings, EngineSettings, formatRemaining(), SettingsDialog(), Tab

 ### Community 206 - "Community 206"
-Cohesion: 0.11
+Cohesion: 0.17
-Nodes (7): A measured snapshot of the database against its budget.
+Nodes (6): A measured snapshot of the database against its budget.
 All byte fields are, Space remaining against the hard cap.
 Can go negative., Free space a single migration may temporarily reduce the reserve to.
-De, All-in cost of embedding one more narrative: datum plus index share., True when free space still honours the reserved headroom floor., StorageState, FakeResult
+De, All-in cost of embedding one more narrative: datum plus index share., True when free space still honours the reserved headroom floor., StorageState

 ### Community 207 - "Community 207"
 Cohesion: 0.25